EmmanuelOwusu/Wine-Price-Prediction/README.md

 * We used two models  after cross validation.

-* Their predictions were averaged and RMSE of 20.4 was achieved.
+* Their predictions were Averaged and RMSE of 20.4 was achieved.